 Wilson maintains a five-year structural warranty on the no-splice main beams.
 Use of top quality materials and production methods helps to create our long-lasting beam.

-Wilson's new patent pending side rail and securement design is fully supported, top and bottom, with a new TJ style crossbar design that increases the strength of the rail and crossbar connections.
+Wilson's new patented side rail and securement design is fully supported, top and bottom, with a new TJ style crossbar design that increases the strength of the rail and crossbar connections.